 Note: On the cell phone and eventually on the tablet (depending on the operating system) the mobile app

 First, you need to open a preview of the file.
 Simply click on the desired file and select the option "Download" via the more button (symbol: three dots or three horizontal lines) in the upper right corner.

 File options within the mobile app

 To edit the file, you must then open it in the storage location of the mobile device (varies depending on the file manager app you are using).
 For Android, the file is automatically stored in the specified download folder (e.g. "My Files" app).
 For iOS, a preview of the file opens first.
 You then need to specify the desired storage location (e.g. app "Files" by selecting the option "Save to files") via the download icon in the upper right corner.

 How does the versioning of files work?

-Any file already in the room can be updated to the latest version by uploading it again under the same name (+ with the same file format*) and using the option "Upload new version".
+Any file already in the room can be updated to the latest version by uploading it again under the same name (+ same file format*) within the same location (room + folder inside the room) and using the "Upload new version" option.
 Within the opened file, a button in the upper right corner allows you to do so as well.

 Upload a new file